 Common tourist scams in India

 India is known to be a particularly hospitable country.
-Visitors are welcomed with open arms, and by and large, the general public would go out of their way to help tourists in all sorts of ways.
+Visitors are welcomed with open arms, and by and large, the general public will go out of their way to help tourists in all sorts of ways.
 But like they say, it takes an exception to prove the rule.
 Especially in the big cities, where tourism is a booming business, there will always be the occasional unscrupulous tout or scammer waiting to take advantage of the unsuspecting traveller.
 To avoid falling a victim to scams, it is best to be forearmed.
 Here are some of the more common tourist scams in India.

 The fake ‘tourist office’